 Carrey plays an innocent/idiot/fool with the power to communicate with animals.
 Like the Fool of the Rider-Waite Tarot, he is accompanied by dog:

 Here is another innocent/idiot/fool with a split-personality and insane alter-ego (unstable sense of identity)—who is manipulated by, and receives power from, a Higher Force.
 Like the Fool of the Rider-Waite Tarot, he is accompanied by dog:

 Dumb & Dumber (1994)

 You guessed it: he is another innocent/idiot/fool.
 Also rides in a vehicle in the form of the Fool’s best friend: the dog.

 Batman Forever (1995)

 Edward Nygma is an innocent/idiot/fool with a split-personality and insane/criminal alter-ego (unstable sense of identity), who is manipulated by, and receives power from, a Higher Force.
-Holds wand like tarot’s Magician:
+Holds wand like the tarot’s Magician: